Silicon Valley

 - Notation Software Ltd

-- Tavora Ltd (Prev.
-YourSpin Ltd)
+- Tavora Ltd (previously known as YourSpin Ltd)

 - Valla LtdInfix Support Ltd